 Browser file transfer

-Open Android files from a local browser URL.
+Open Android files from a local HTTPS browser URL.

-Smart FTP Server can expose a browser address on your local network, giving nearby devices a simple way to browse, download and upload files when an FTP client is unnecessary.
+Smart FTP Server can expose an HTTPS browser address on your local network, giving nearby devices a simple way to browse, download and upload files when an FTP client is unnecessary.

-Smart FTP Server shows a local browser address after the server starts.
+Smart FTP Server shows a local HTTPS browser address after the server starts.

 Browser Chrome, Edge, Safari or Firefox